morriscox/Rules-of-Tech-Support/Rules of Tech Support - rules.md

 **Rule 404A** - If a page is not found, then the entire site|Internet is down.

 #### Rule 600613 - Used to go to websites instead of going directly.

+#### Rule Ferengi - Users want their problem fixed quickly.
+Bribes will ensure they will be. - /u/trro16p